Hope Remains ranch is seeking:

 Commitment (Mentors/Volunteers): A minimum commitment of one afternoon (1.5 hours) is required.
 Mentors and volunteers must also attend a training session prior to starting their role at the ranch.

-Ranch work apparel – Due to the nature of the guests/clients we serve at Hope Remains, as well as, for safety, legal and professional purposes, please follow these guidelines: (1) Shoes – closed toe/closed heeled shoes are required for all mentors and volunteers.
+Ranch work apparel – Due to the nature of the guests/clients we serve at Hope Remains, as well as, for safety, legal and professional purposes, please follow these guidelines: (1) Shoes – closed toe/closed heel shoes are required for all mentors and volunteers.
 Example: boots, sturdy work shoes or tennis shoes.
 Avoid high heel shoes/boots, (2) Shorts – knee length and not tight, (3) Jewelry –avoid dangling jewelry or excessive piercing (safety issues), (4) Hair color – hair should be natural in nature; avoid dyed colors such as: blue, purple, red, pink, orange, etc., (5) Blue jeans – should be neat and professional.
 Avoid holes, large pockets, and splits, (6) Dress appropriate for weather conditions.
-Avoid clothes that restrict movement or that are baggy.
-Baggy clothes can get caught in equipment and are a safety issue, (7) Turn cell phones off or leave in your car.
+Avoid clothes that restrict movement or are baggy.
+Baggy clothes can get caught in equipment and are a safety issue, (7) Turn cell phones on silent.
 Your focus should be on those you are serving and/or the activities you are involved in at the ranch.

 How to get started:

-Download our Mentor/Volunteer Application & Information forms and complete it.
-Once you’ve completed it, call us at (864) 249-3532 to schedule your appointment with our Volunteer Coordinator or you may email us at HopeRemains@Charter.net.
-Please call or email for more information about our organization and opportunities available where you can serve.
+Complete our Mentor/Volunteer Application.
+Once you’ve completed it, our volunteer coordinator will be in touch with you to schedule an appointment to come for an interview.
+Please call (864-249-3532) or email (email@example.com) for more information about our organization and opportunities available where you can serve.

 Mentor Training – required for all new mentors interested in working in the program with horses and students.
-Consists of a “classroom” style presentation and discussion, as well as hands-on learning in the barn.
-Upcoming training opportunities:
+Consists of a “classroom” style presentation and discussion, as well as hands-on learning.

 Each mentor and volunteer is vital for the ongoing success of Hope Remains Ranch and the ultimate goal of partnering with our equine friends to provide an environment that enhances the quality of life for those we serve, by providing challenges, promoting independence and celebrating success.
 The mentors/volunteers that we celebrate on this page are shining examples of those who continue to give of themselves on behalf of Hope Remains and its programs.